 Once you’ve finished your search and settled on the bootcamp that works for your needs, you get to start the entrance process.
 You’ll first have an intense but friendly interview with school staff and faculty to confirm that you have the necessary attitude to thrive in bootcamp.
 Then, you get to pick out your class schedule.
 Your schedule will depend on your current obligations—you need to save time for sleep, family, work, and meals.

 All of the UM bootcamp course schedules are set up for part-time students to give the broadest range of working students a chance to attend without having to quit their jobs, which is handy when you want to keep paying bills.
-Classes are held on weekday evening and weekends, which is ideal for most work schedules.
+Classes are held on weekday evenings and weekends, which is ideal for most work schedules.
 You’ll spend ten hours a week in class and will complete the course in twenty-four weeks.

 The University of Miami developed its bootcamps in partnership with Trilogy Education Services.
 There’s a great episode of the Breaking into Startups podcast that features a conversation with Trilogy CEO and founder Dan Somer in which he talks about alternative education’s future.
 All of the recent activity around technical bootcamps has raised awareness about the schools’ curricula, which is far from uniform from school to school.
 Before choosing a bootcamp, you should make sure that they offer the subjects you want to learn.